harrislapiroff/chromamine.com/src/posts/season-of-tidiness.md

 > I tend to make resolutions at times in my life when I’m feeling stagnant, dissatisfied, and in need of change.
 So, in that respect, I’m happy to say that I haven’t felt any desire to make resolutions this year.
 I’m in a dynamic period of my life.
 Things are changing for me, resolutions or no.

-News Years 2014 was a dynamic time.
+New Years 2014 was a dynamic time.
 I had just left my home of seven years, completed six months of travel across the country and around the world, and moved to DC with a vague plan of starting a company and not much else.
 There was a lot to look forward to.
 There wasn't much need to shake myself out of my familiar patterns because there were none.
 "The roads I see ahead of me are unpaved," I wrote.

 Ten years later things are pretty different.
 After four years in DC, I moved to Somerville MA where I've been for six years.
 The major milestones of life people tend to observe are in the past as I find myself deep in the long chapter of adulthood with its routines and gradual changes.
 I've put down some roots – though not always the traditional ones – and I'm slowly learning how to invest in a community for the long term.